GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I have yet to see any problem, however complicated, which when looked at in the right way, did not become more complicated.
+> ### The management question, therefore, is not whether to build a pilot system and throw it away.
+You will do that.
+The only question is whether to plan in advance to build a throwaway, or to promise to deliver the throwaway to customers.
 >
-> ~ *Poul Anderson*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts